hebench/hebench.github.io/quickstart_guide.md

 ## Benchmarking a Reference Backend

 This guide will walk you through the steps of running the benchmark for the reference SEAL backend.
+Note the default configuration for this backend may take an extended amount of time on some systems.
+If you'd like to reduce the amount of workloads run, please refer to the [Test Harness User Guide](https://hebench.github.io/frontend/test_harness_usage_guide.html) and the [Benchmark Configuration File Reference](https://hebench.github.io/frontend/config_file_reference.html) on modifying backend configuration files.

 1. Pick the SEAL backend repository from the list of [published backends](hebench_published_backends.md), or visit direct link to [SEAL backend repository](https://github.com/hebench/backend-cpu-seal).